Member | Established: 1929 | Member since 1977

 Status of Fulfillment by SMO

-Quality assurance review requirements for auditors in the Philippines are established under Republic Act No. 9298, the Philippine Accountancy Act of 2004, with oversight exercised by the Professional Regulatory Board of Accountancy and sector regulators.
+Quality assurance review requirements for auditors in the Philippines are established under Republic Act No. 9298, the Philippine Accountancy Act of 2004, with oversight exercised by the Professional Regulatory Board of Accountancy (BOA), the Professional Regulation Commission (PRC), and sector regulators.

 Current Status: Review & Improve

-Initial professional development, licensure, and continuing professional development requirements for professional accountants in the Philippines are established under Republic Act No. 9298, the Philippine Accountancy Act of 2004, and the Continuing Professional Development Act of 2016, and are administered by the Professional Regulatory Board of Accountancy and the Professional Regulation Commission.
+Initial professional development, licensure, and continuing professional development requirements for professional accountants in the Philippines are established under Republic Act No. 9298, the Philippine Accountancy Act of 2004, Republic Act No. 10912, the Continuing Professional Development Act of 2016, and related regulations issued by the Professional Regulatory Board of Accountancy (BOA), the Professional Regulation Commission (PRC), and the Commission on Higher Education (CHED).

 Current Status: Review & Improve

-Auditing standards in the Philippines are adopted under the authority of the Professional Regulatory Board of Accountancy through the Auditing and Assurance Standards Council and are substantially converged with the International Standards on Auditing issued by the International Auditing and Assurance Standards Board.
+Auditing standards in the Philippines are adopted under the authority of the Professional Regulatory Board of Accountancy through the Auditing and Assurance Standards Council and are based on International Standards on Auditing issued by the International Auditing and Assurance Standards Board.

 Current Status: Review & Improve

-Ethical requirements for professional accountants in the Philippines are established under Republic Act No. 9298, the Philippine Accountancy Act of 2004, with the Code of Ethics adopted and applied under the oversight of the Professional Regulatory Board of Accountancy (BOA) and the Professional Regulation Commission (PRC).
+Investigation and disciplinary arrangements for professional accountants in the Philippines are established under Republic Act No. 9298, the Philippine Accountancy Act of 2004, and are administered by the Professional Regulatory Board of Accountancy (BOA) under the supervision of the Professional Regulation Commission (PRC).
+Additional enforcement powers apply to auditors of regulated entities through sector regulators, including the Securities and Exchange Commission.

 Current Status: Review & Improve